HomePainting TipsPaint Your Refrigerator Like a Pro in 5 Easy Steps

 The third thing to consider before painting your fridge is the choice of roller and brush.
 A high-quality short-pile or firm sponge roller will help you paint the fridge flawlessly without leaving marks.
 Now, let’s explore which types of paint are suitable for painting your fridge.

-What Kind of Paint do You Use on a Fridge?
+What Kind of Paint do you Use for a Refrigerator?

 Do You Have to Sand a Fridge Before Painting?